Parish Council 01344 874268

 Sunningdale Bowling Club has produced a booklet (which resides on the Club’s website) to celebrate its centenary in 2013.
 It was researched and written by Bob and Betty Montgomery, Peter O’Kill and Hugh Devonald, and designed and produced by Mike Thompson.

-Most recently, Peter O’Kill has written a booklet to celebrate the 125th anniversary of the Sunningdale & District Gardening Association (SADGA).
+Peter O’Kill wrote a booklet to celebrate the 125th anniversary of the Sunningdale & District Gardening Association (SADGA) in 2014.

 Skip to content